Japan Itinerary Kyoto Mt Fuji Tokyo by JetSettingFools.com

 Entrance gate to Kiyomizu-dera Temple complex in Kyoto, Japan

 Our Japan trip plan can be done in either direction – starting in either Kyoto or Tokyo.
-We chose to start in Kyoto because, as a smaller city, it was much easier to get acquainted with than Tokyo.
-By the time we arrived in Tokyo, we were more comfortable in our Japan navigation skills.
-We flew to Osaka Kansai International Airport from Sydney and departed from Tokyo Narita to Warsaw.
-To find the best airline fares into one city and out of another, we recommend starting your search on SkyScanner
+We chose to start in Kyoto because it was much easier to get acquainted with than Tokyo.

 An internet connection is essential when you visit Japan!
-Contact your cell phone provider to find out if you can adjust your plan.
-If not, we highly recommend renting or purchasing a mobile hotspot (also called Pocket WiFi or Mifi) or buying a SIM card in Japan.
+Contact your provider to find out if you can adjust your plan.
+If not, we highly recommend renting or purchasing a mobile hotspot (also called Pocket WiFi or Mifi).
+If your phone is unlocked, you can buy a eSim in advance.

-Japan is a notoriously expensive country.
-If you are traveling on a budget, you may be wondering how much it costs to travel to Japan.
+Those on a budget may be wondering how much it costs to travel to Japan.
 At the end of the article, we include information on how much 2 weeks in Japan cost and tips on how to plan a trip to Japan on a budget.

-Bookmark, Pin and Save our Japan Itinerary to help plan your trip to Japan!
+Save, Pin or Bookmark our Japan Itinerary to help plan your trip!

 Eyeglass Bridge at Imperial Palace in Tokyo, Japan